juninhograo/JG.FindTheLetterUnity/README.md

 </ul>

 <h3>Requirements</h3>
-For now, it only works in Windows You can download the "GamePlay" folder and execute the file FindTheLetterUnity.exe (your antivirus system can detect it as a strange application but there is no risk):
+For now, it only works in Windows You can download the "GamePlay" folder and execute the file FindTheLetterUnity.exe (your antivirus system can detect it as a strange application but there is no risk).
+Or you can download from the last release here: https://github.com/juninhograo/JG.FindTheLetterUnity/releases/tag/v1.0

 <h3>Language</h3>
 English language